Free Internal Communications Plan Template for a successful, tailored strategy

 #6 Include Measurement and Feedback Mechanisms

-Determine how you are going to measure the success of your internal communications plan.
+Determine how you are going to measure the success of your internal communication strategy.
 This can include tracking open rates and employee surveys, as well as feedback analysis.
 Using a combination of these is good practice.

 Best Practice: Use key performance indicators (KPIs) to gauge the effectiveness of your plan, and be open to adjusting your strategy based on feedback.